Criminally Insane (also known as Crazy Fat Ethel) is a slasher-ish horror film released in 1975.

-- Curiosity Killed the Cast: Doctor Gerard barging into the house in search Grandma Janowski, and John and Rosalie's complaints about the smells emanating from the locked room making them threaten to knock in the door (Ethel even points out before killing Rosalie that she should have just ignored it).
+- Curiosity Killed the Cast: Doctor Gerard barging into the house in search of Grandma Janowski, and John's and Rosalie's complaints about the smells emanating from the locked room making them threaten to kick in the door (Ethel even points out before killing Rosalie that she should have just ignored it).

-"Rosalie, I'm going to tell you the truth for once, okay?
+- Domestic Abuse: John is extremely abusive to Rosalia both physically and emotionally.Rosalie, I'm going to tell you the truth for once, okay?
 You need a good beating every once in a while.
 All women do.
-And you especially."
+And you especially.

 - Eat the Evidence: Unable to get rid of the bodies by burying them or dumping them at sea, Ethel resorts to this.